0x80085/elixir-fedi-bot/README.md

 - [x] Login protect connect fedi account page
 - [x] Enter fedi url to connect to
 - [ ] Enter fedi url from pleroma or soapbox or misskey or other popular fediware (needs more code, want just oauth I think...)
-- [x] Ability to update/reset bot connection config (delete the credentials.json file + clear agent states)
+- [x] Ability to update/reset bot fedi config (delete the credentials.json file + clear agent states)
 - [ ] Grab video link from nitter/twitter and add to twoot
 - [x] Grab image link from nitter/twitter and add to twoot
 - [x] Trigger RSS reposter job from ui